Contents

 Heat Loss in Cold Seasons.

 With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you infrequently clean your windows, you’ll need to clean the skylight more often.
-Plus, mounting the roof is the only way to clean up the beyond a skylight.
+If you rarely clean your windows, you’ll need to clean up the skylight more often.
+Plus, mounting the roof is the only way to clean up the outside of a skylight.

-Many standard-sized skylights cost 0 to $3,500.
+The majority of standard-sized skylights cost 0 to $3,500.
 The larger the skylight, the greater the cost.
-If your roof opening does not fit one of the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement option on this list.
+If your roof opening does not fit one of the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.

 16-by-16 inches$ 150– $600.